 For this grilled goat cheese sandwich I like to use sourdough bread.
 Alternatively, you could use multigrain, french bread, or whole wheat.
 Just make sure the bread is good quality and not too thin and flimsy or the sandwich wont hold together well.

-I hope you and your family love this Grilled Goat Cheese Sandwich!
-If you have any questions or comments don’t hesitate to share them below!
+I hope you and your family love this Grilled Goat Cheese Sandwich and check out my Buffalo Grilled Cheese for another tasty lunch idea.
+If you have any questions or comments don't hesitate to share them below.

 Grilled Goat Cheese Sandwich with Pesto and Arugula